ekrem-albayrak/samples-dotnetcore/README.md

 Attention:

 Requires a MQTT-Broker
-(For tests you can use test mqtt-brokers like "test.mosquitto.org").
+(For tests you can use test mqtt-brokers https://github.com/mqtt/mqtt.github.io/wiki/public_brokers).

 ```csharp